-Looking for new work takes a lot of time.
+Constantly searching for more business takes a lot of time and effort.
 It’s much better to find recurring work that you can count on each month.

 Of course you never know when a particular contract will end, so you don’t want to stop pitching completely.
 But, when you aren’t doing it for each and every assignment, life is so much easier!

 Find clients who are looking for weekly or monthly content, and wow them with your work so they keep coming back to you.

 I’ve discovered that pitching with details makes it much easier to write the assignment when it’s granted.

 When I’m brainstorming ideas, it’s easy to throw out a title.
 But, by the time I actually start writing that post I may have completely forgotten what direction I was going in.